-- 1. the keyword name followed by a space and then the student's full name enclosed in double quotes; - 2. the keyword student_id followed by a space and then the student's student ID enclosed in double quotes; - 3. the keyword email followed by a space and then the student's email address enclosed in double quotes; - 4. the keyword term followed by the date (i.e., year and month) in which the term starts enclosed in double quotes, where the date is formatted as as a four digit year followed by a "-" character followed by the two digit month number; for example, if the term starts in May 2020, the date would be formatted as "2020-05"; - 5. the keyword course followed by a space and then the course name spelled in uppercase without any spaces and enclosed in double quotes; for example, the course name spelled in uppercase without any spaces would be SENG475 for SENG 475 and ECE596C for ECE 596C; - 6. the keyword section followed by a space and then the student's tutorial section (e.g., T01 or T02) enclosed in double quotes; if the tutorial section has an identifier that starts with "B" instead of "T", replace the "B" with a "T" when specifying the tutorial section; and - 7. the keyword assignment followed by a space and then the assignment ID enclosed in double quotes.
+- 1. the keyword name followed by a space and then the student's full name enclosed in double quotes; - 2. the keyword student\id followed by a space and then the student's student ID enclosed in double quotes; - 3. the keyword email followed by a space and then the student's email address enclosed in double quotes; - 4. the keyword section followed by a space and then the student's tutorial section (e.g., T01 or T02) enclosed in double quotes; and - 5. the keyword assignment followed by a space and then the assignment ID enclosed in double quotes.

 The assignment ID for each assignment is given along with the other information for the assignment.
 To further illustrate the format of the IDENTIFICATION.txt file, we now consider a specific example.
-For an assignment with the assignment ID basics to be submitted by a student in tutorial section T01 of SENG 475 in the Summer (i.e., May-August) 2020 term who is named Jane Doe with student ID V00123456 and email address jdoe@uvic.ca, the IDENTIFICATION.txt file should have the following contents:
+For an assignment with the assignment ID basics to be submitted by a student in tutorial section T01 who is named Jane Doe with student ID V00123456 and email address jdoe@uvic.ca, the IDENTIFICATION.txt file should have the following contents: